 Case-by-case evaluation is required and the decision will ultimately depend on the individual and the company in question, on personality and background in relief with the current strategy, target market, company culture and so on.

 Having said that, there are a number of specific areas which a CFO who aspires to be a CEO needs to have covered in order to be considered for the top job.

 Stepping from CFO to CEO requires proactive development of leadership skills.

-	Chief amongst these are communication skills which enable you to get things done through others – what CEO of executive recruitment firm Korn Ferry, Gary Burnison, calls ‘people agility’.
+Chief amongst these are communication skills that enable you to get things done through others – what CEO of executive recruitment firm Korn Ferry, Gary Burnison, calls ‘people agility’.